mszpro/Privacy-Policy/yoyatta-privacy.md

 ## 9) Data Retention
 - **Bookings and related records:** kept as needed to provide the service and for legitimate business purposes (e.g., security, audit), then deleted or de-identified.
 - **Tokens for integrations:** kept only while a connection is active or until they expire/are revoked.
 - **Logs/diagnostics:** retained for a limited period and then deleted or aggregated.
+- **Host-activated analytics (GA/GTM):** retention is governed by the Host’s settings in Google products; we do not control those vendor systems.
+- **Clarity:** retained per Microsoft Clarity’s standard retention; we use aggregated insights for UX and reliability.

 ---